 Illegally dumped rubbish cost Berlin 10 million euros in 2023

-The copious amounts of distressed Kallax shelves, lidless Tupperware boxes and worn Teflon frying pans that decorate Berlin’s streets cost the city around 10 million euros to clean up in 2023, according to Tagesschau.
+The copious amounts of distressed Kallax shelves, lidless Tupperware boxes and worn Teflon frying pans that decorate Berlin’s streets cost the city around 10 million euros to clean up in 2023, according to a report by rbb.

 Illegal rubbish dumping cost Berlin 10 million euros

-According to figures from Tagesschau, Berliner Stadt Reinigung (BSR), the rubbish collection company which is owned by the city state, paid around 9,7 million euros to dispose of illegally dumped rubbish in 2023.
+According to figures reported by rbb, Berlin's rubbish collection service Berliner Stadt Reinigung (BSR) paid around 9,7 million euros to properly dispose of illegally dumped rubbish in 2023.

-With the addition of dumped cars and rubbish in the rivers, canals and lakes of Berlin, for which BSR is not responsible, the city’s annual bill for 2023 came to around 10 million euros.
+Adding the cost of disposing of dumped cars and rubbish in the rivers, canals and lakes of Berlin, which BSR is not officially responsible for, the city’s 2023 bill came to around 10 million euros.

-Mitte, Friedrichshain-Kreuzberg and Neukölln are the most affected
+Dumping most common in Mitte, Friedrichshain-Kreuzberg and Neukölln

 According to the BSR, fly-tipping remains a problem in Berlin because it is so hard to identify who has dumped rubbish, with much of the illegal deposits being made under the cover of darkness.